SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 Taking the angle, and dividing it by 3000, which is $\frac{1}{60}$ degrees.

-Even though Plank's constant is a tiny number, it effects how sharply you eyes could see.
+Even though Plank's constant is a tiny number, it effects how sharply you eyes could see b/c of this uncertainty.